Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Quantum dilogarithm

 \item[{\bf Type \RomanNumeralCaps 3:}] $m_{i_{2},j_{2}+1}m_{i_{1},n+1},$ where $i_{1}\leq i_{2}<j_{2}+1<n+1$, or $i_{1}< i_{2}<j_{2}+1\leq n+1$.

 \item[{\bf Type \RomanNumeralCaps 4:}] $k_{i}m_{i_{1},n+1},$ where $i_{1}\geq i+1$.

 \item[{\bf Type \RomanNumeralCaps 5:}] $k_{i}m_{i_{1},n+1},$ where $n\geq i\geq i_{1}$.

 \item[{\bf Type \RomanNumeralCaps 6:}] $m_{i,n+1}^{2},$ where $n\geq i$. \end{itemize} Now we compare terms of each type on the left- and right-hand side of (\ref{coef}).
-We only provide a few details for brevity.
+We only provide a few details for the sake of brevity.
 First, on the left-hand side of (\ref{coef}), straightforward computations with powers of the $q$-series give the following coefficients: for terms of Type {\RomanNumeralCaps 1} and {\RomanNumeralCaps 4} coefficients are zero as they are absent from the formula.
 Similarly, for all Type {\RomanNumeralCaps 3} terms coefficients are also zero.
 For Type {\RomanNumeralCaps 5} and {\RomanNumeralCaps 6} the coefficients are $-1$ and $1$, respectively.
-For Type {\RomanNumeralCaps 2}, contribution comes from two sources:
+For Type {\RomanNumeralCaps 2}, we are interested in $q$-powers of $m_{i_{2},j_{2}+1}m_{i_{1},n+1}$.
+Their contribution comes from two sources: